Introduction

 Architect Certifications in Salesforce:

-• Salesforce architects have higher degrees and offer solutions for many.
+- Salesforce architects possess advanced degrees and provide solutions for a wide range of clients.
 These credentials aid freelance architects seeking work.

 How to Get Started as a Freelance Salesforce Developer